 “Sir, I will need to see some identification and confirm command codes before we move forward,” Captain Rex demanded.

 "Of course, Captain,” the Jedi stepped closer and handed over his code cylinders.
 Rex pulled out his scanner and verified them.
 The Jedi had full access and even had General Skywalker’s personal confirmation codes authorizing him to take command of the 501st.
 The only name given for this new Jedi was Luke.
-He had heard of General Krell but he hadn’t heard of any general going by the name Luke.
-Perhaps that was a good thing, Rex thought.
+No last name was provided.
+He had heard of General Krell before Umbara but he hadn’t heard of any Jedi general or commander going by the name Luke.
+Perhaps that was a good thing, Rex thought, given how Krell turned out to be a kriffing murderous skrag.

 “General Skywalker sent you, sir?”
-Rex asked with hope.
+Rex asked with growing hope.

-In the distance, a gurgling scream signaled the violent and bloody end of Pong Krell.
+In the distance, a gurgling scream signaled the violent and bloody end of Fallen Jedi Master Pong Krell.

-“Yes, Captain,” Luke said looking past Rex towards the shadow of the Sith.
+“Yes, Captain,” Luke said looking past Rex towards the shadow of the Sith standing over the mutilated body.
 “General Skywalker sent me.”

 It made for an interesting reception when they arrived back on the base, but seeing that neither the Jedi nor the Sith were apparently keen on ordering anyone around, Rex was quick to take command and assure the men that Luke had been sent by General Skywalker and Krell was taken care of and would no longer be a threat.